sylhare/sylhare.github.io/_posts/2015-01-23-Working-with-agile.md

 ## Other frameworks

-These framework can easily be integrated with other.
+These frameworks can easily be integrated with other.

 ### TDD.
 Test driven development

-In Test Driven Development you create the test first for that will be passed or the features that you want.
+In Test Driven Development you create the test first for that will be passed, or the features that you want.

 First you write the test cases, the boundaries of your system.
 Then you write the tests that verify the expected results of the test cases.

 It's mostly a development "framework" or rather a state of mind.
 Where you start simple by creating a failing test, then implement the easiest / fastest way you can.
-And finally you refactor so your code stays clean and maintainable.
+And finally you refactor, so your code stays clean and maintainable.

 ### FDD.
 Feature driven development